fnordoglargh/metametalmapper/README.md

 A _region_ is a group of countries defined inside `country_helper.py` file.
 Available regions are shown on calling with the switch `-l`.

-A popular region is *NC*; nordic countries (containing Denmark, Sweden, Norway, Iceland, Finland, Greenland, Faroe Islands, Åland Islands, Svalbard and Jan Mayen).
+Popular regions are *NCO*; nordic countries (containing Denmark, Sweden, Norway, Iceland, Finland, Greenland, Faroe Islands, Åland Islands, Svalbard and Jan Mayen) and *SCA*; Scandinavia (as above but _without_ Åland Islands, Svalbard and Jan Mayen).

 ### Graph Databases